sigstore/docs/content/en/cosign/openid_signing.md

 ---------

 **NOTE:** This page contains outdated information.
-Identity-based signing is now fully support in Cosign.
+Identity-based signing is now fully supported in Cosign.

 ---------